Universal Online Convex Optimization Meets Second-order Bounds: Standard Online Convex Optimization

 Next, we deploy a meta-algorithm to track the best expert on the fly.
-Here, one can use any method that enjoys second-order bounds with excess losses, such as Adapt-ML-Prod \citep{pmlr-v35-gaillard14}, Squint and its variants \citep{pmlr-v40-Koolen15a,pmlr-v99-mhammedi19a}.
-We choose Adapt-ML-Prod because it is more simple and already satisfies our requirements.
-To simplify notations, we assume that experts in $\Ept$ are ordered, and use $E^i$ to denote the $i$-th expert.
+Here, one can use any method that enjoys second-order bounds with excess losses \citep{pmlr-v40-Koolen15a,pmlr-v99-mhammedi19a}.
+We choose Adapt-ML-Prod \citep{pmlr-v35-gaillard14} because it is more simple and already satisfies our requirements.
 In the $t$-th round, we denote by $p_t^i$ the weight assigned to $E^i$, and $\x_t^i$ the prediction of $E^i$.
 The weights are determined according to Adapt-ML-Prod (Step 20).
 After receiving predictions from all experts in $\Ept$ (Step 21), USC submits the weighted average (Step 22):

-Then, it observes the loss function $f_t(\cdot)$ and sends it to all experts so that they can update their predictions (Steps 23-24).
-Thus, experts are able to exploit the special structure of the \emph{original} function to deliver tight regret bounds.
+Then, it observes the loss function $f_t(\cdot)$ and sends the required information to all experts so that they can update their predictions (Steps 23-24).
+If the expert is a first-order algorithm, we only need to send the gradient of $f_t(\cdot)$.
+Thus, USC may query the gradient \emph{multiple} times in each round.
+It is worth to mention that allowing the online learner to observe multiple gradients does not affect the minimax rates in the full-information setting \citep{Minimax:Online}, where the leaner can observe the entire function.
+So, we can still use existing minimax rates to verify the optimality of USC.

 Finally, we briefly explain how to calculate the weights of experts, i.e., $p_t^i$'s.
-Although the meta-algorithm observes the entire function $f_t(\cdot)$, it only makes use of its gradient and construct the following \emph{linearized} loss
+As we explained before, the meta-algorithm uses the linearized loss in \eqref{eqn:linear:loss:1} to measure the performance of each expert.
+In particular, the loss of $E^i$ is given by